 This will remove all the content, themes and plugins from your website.
-Be sure to take a fresh backup before continuing with wp-backup
+Be sure to take a fresh backup before continuing with wp-backup.

 rm -rf /data/wordpress